foreseecode/verint-xm-cordova-plugin/README.md

 3. Within the `deviceready` event handler initialize the Verint-XM SDK by invoking

     ```
-    cordova.plugins.ForeSeeAPI.start(this.onSuccess, this.onFailure);
+    cordova.plugins.VerintXM.start(this.onSuccess, this.onFailure);
     ```

-4. Now you can use `cordova.plugins.ForeSeeAPI` in your JavaScript code.
+4. Now you can use `cordova.plugins.VerintXM` in your JavaScript code.
 For example:

    ```
-   cordova.plugins.ForeSeeAPI.checkEligibility(this.onSuccess, this.onFailure);
+   cordova.plugins.VerintXM.checkEligibility(this.onSuccess, this.onFailure);
    ```

 5. For all supported methods please check the API docs included in this package, or [online here](http://developer.foresee.com/downloads/sdk/mobile/cordova/current/docs/index.html).
 For general information about the ForeSee SDK, please see the [ForeSee Developer Portal](https://developer.foresee.com/).